Small and low-maintenance garden care

 • Drainage assessment and advice for lawns that puddle or waterlog

 For gardens with persistent waterlogging or drainage failure, see our flooded garden solutions page.
-Our large garden drainage – Cobham portfolio project shows how we approach drainage challenges.
+Our large garden drainage in Cobham portfolio project shows how we approach drainage challenges.

 Why choose Flourish

-• 51 five-star Google reviews – not a single one below five
+• 51 five-star Google reviews: not a single one below five.
+See our customer reviews

 Relevant completed projects

-Our garden maintenance – Richmond case study shows how we approach an established residential garden on a regular programme.
-The small garden – Thames Ditton and small garden makeover – Richmond projects demonstrate our approach to compact spaces.
+Our garden maintenance in Richmond case study shows how we approach an established residential garden on a regular programme.
+The small garden in Thames Ditton and small garden makeover in Richmond projects demonstrate our approach to compact spaces.
 See the full portfolio for further examples.

 Areas we cover